-In 2017, the Company's traditional Residential program offerings were reorganized to better serve customers, increase cost-effectiveness, and bolster energy savings.
+In 2017, the Company's traditional Residential program offerings were reorganized to better serve customers, improve cost-effectiveness, and bolster energy savings.
 The expansion to the Residential portfolio is intended to broaden energy efficiency penetration to acquire new savings in non-traditional or new markets, be more inclusive, comprehensive, and flexible in facilitating energy savings and peak demand reduction, expedite the transition to a more REV-like environment with strong focus on customer experience.

 The residential appliance rebate and HVAC electric and gas programs broadened eligibility criteria beyond 1-4 family residential customers for specific measures, such as mini-splits to include all residential (including multifamily) and small commercial customers.
 At the same time, the program's appliance recycling offering shifted from 1-4 family homes to directly target the multifamily market that was previously not served by past appliance recycling programs.
 The program was redesigned to coordinate with multifamily building owners to spur bulk appliance recycling and upgrades through the appliance rebate program.
-The recycling service entails coordinated removal and recycling of refrigerators, freezers, and room air conditioners and supports working with retailers to host drop-off recycling events.
+The recycling service entails coordinated removal and recycling of refrigerators, freezers, and room air conditioners.

 A core part of the Residential portfolio is the Appliance Rebate program which offers rebates for energy efficient appliances including, but not limited to, eligible dishwashers, clothes washers, clothes dryers, dehumidifiers, and room air conditioners.
-Incentives are offered to Con Edison individually metered residential electric customers and commercial customers.
+Incentives are offered to Con Edison residential electric customers and commercial customers.